llm.int8() – 8-bit Matrix Multiplication for Transformers at Scale

 llm.int8() – 8-bit Matrix Multiplication for Transformers at Scale llm.int8() – 8-bit Matrix Multiplication for Transformers at Scale

-This notebook has been automatically translated to make it accessible to more people, please let me know if you see any typos.
+Disclaimer: This post has been translated to English using a machine translation model.
+Please, let me know if you find any mistakes.

 llm.int8()-degradation

-Vector quantizationlink image 5
+Vector Quantizationlink image 5

 Let's see it with an example